pollarm/MondoKit/README.md

 github "pollarm/MondoKit"
 ```

-Run `carthage update --platform iOS --no-use-binaries` to build the framework and it's dependencies and drag the built `Alamofire.framework, KeychainAccess.framework, SwiftyJSON.framework and MondoKit.framework` into your Xcode project.
+Run `carthage update --platform iOS --no-use-binaries` to build the framework and it's dependencies and drag the built `Alamofire.framework, KeychainAccess.framework, SwiftyJSONDecodable.framework, SwiftyJSON.framework and MondoKit.framework` into your Xcode project.

 ## Getting started